 Urban farming depends heavily on irrigation.
 Most of the towns do not enjoy reliable rainfall all year round.
 Water remains a big challenge, not only for urban farming, but for the general use by the urban population.
 The high cost of water a times makes urban farming economically non-viable.

-Neighbohhod Conflicts
+Neighborhood Conflicts

 One of the biggest challenges that urban farmers face is opposition and conflict with the neighbors.
 Considering that most of the urban areas are occupied by residential settlements, most of the farmers find themselves in conflict with these residents.
-Noise, water, and air pollution from the farms are common causes of conflicts with residents.
+Noise, water, and air pollution from the farms are common causes of conflicts with the residents.

 Waste management